Aquanty/rtd-hgs/docs/source/index.rst

 | Verhulst-Pearl growth, 50% max depth

-Root growth !
-VerhulstPearl growth, 50% max depth For VerhulstPearl growth, 50% of the maximum crop root depth is assumed to be reached after 50% of the growing season.
+| Root growth !
+VerhulstPearl growth, 50% max depth ``Scope .etprops``
+| For VerhulstPearl growth, 50% of the maximum crop root depth is
+  assumed to be reached after 50% of the growing season.

 --------------